Huntington Beach Auto Accident Lawyers

 - Wrongful death

 According to the California Office of Traffic Safety, 272,000 traffic collision injuries occurred during their latest reporting year.
-Injuries are common after collisions.
-Worsening the situation is the fact that you must prove the injury resulted from the crash and not the cause of something else.
+Worsening the situation is the fact that you must prove the injury resulted from the crash and not something else.

-Financial Damages You Can Recover After an Auto Accident
+Financial Damages You Can Seek In An Auto Accident Claim

-Special damages – These are tangible expenses you incur from your collision.
-We will calculate these losses by tabulating your bills, pay stubs, proof of self-employment income, surgery expenses, receipts, and auto repairs.
+- Special Damages — These are tangible expenses you incur from your collision.
+We can calculate these losses by tabulating your bills, pay stubs, proof of self-employment income, surgery expenses, receipts, and auto repairs.
 This category is all-encompassing and covers many areas.

 - Mental health services